Towards Urban Planing AI Agent in the Age of Agentic AI: Existing Studies: Urban Planning as Generative AI

 Generative urban planning formulates urban planing as conditional generation of land-use configurations, where an AI system learns to synthesize urban layouts that are optimized with respect to spatial, social, and policy-driven objectives.
-This principled framework consists of two stages: representation learning and conditional generation.
+This principled framework consists of two stages: learning representations of urban contexts and needs and generating land-use scenarios under those conditions.